Roll with us

 Yup, that’s us.
 You can call us what you’d like, but we’re using Seattle Roller Derby nowadays.

-What others have said about Seattle Roller Derby…
+Why Seattle Roller Derby…

 I came in with zero skills and zero confidence but that did not effect the way I was treated.
 Slowly but surely my skills grew and so did my confidence not only with skating but in all areas of my life.
 What a gift Donna gave people in our community when she created this one of kind league — DeAnna T.